Dnstein/STAT574E-Final-Project/README.md

 Deliverables manager: Ceci, Reed

-\scripts has all scripts and markdwon documents developed for analysis
+\scripts has all scripts and markdown documents developed for analysis

 \data has csvs of the data used in the analaysis